 - 1.1.
 The Council is participating in a periodic review requested by the Local Government Boundary Commission for England (LGBCE).
 In March 2021, Council approved the Review of Council Size before its submission to the LGBCE. - 1.2.
-The LGBCE decided that Rushcliffe should retain 44 Councillors and undertook its first stage of consultation between 11 May to 19 July.
+The LGBCE decided that Rushcliffe should retain 44 councillors and undertook its first stage of consultation between 11 May to 19 July.
 They asked for feedback on where the Borough's ward boundaries should be drawn. - 1.3.
-The second stage of the consultation commenced on 5 October, with the publication of Draft Recommendations setting out where the LGBCE considers the Borough's ward boundaries should be drawn and how many Councillors should be elected by each ward.
+The second stage of the consultation commenced on 5 October, with the publication of Draft Recommendations setting out where the LGBCE considers the Borough's ward boundaries should be drawn and how many councillors should be elected by each ward.
 Councillors have had the opportunity to consider these recommendations and Appendix One presents the Council's draft response ("draft response") to the second stage of the consultation. - 1.4.
-Council is asked to consider the comments made by Councillors and contained in the draft response to the LGBCE consultation at Appendix One and approve the document before it is presented to the LGBCE.
+The Cabinet is asked to consider the comments made by Councillors and contained in the draft response to the LGBCE consultation at Appendix One before the document is presented to Council in advance of the 13 December LGBCE consultation deadline.